enkelejdamiho/Computational-Analysis-of-Immune-Repertoires/README.md

 # Computational-Analysis-of-Immune-Repertoires

-This tutorial provides an overview on immune repertoire (B and T-cell NGS sequences) computational analysis.
+This tutorial provides an overview of immune repertoire (B- and T-cell NGS sequences) computational analysis.